Chart Color Schemes

 Sans Souci - Ramsgate displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Dwelling structure in Sans Souci-Ramsgate, as evaluated at the latest Census held on 28 August 2016, comprised 42.7% houses and 57.4% other dwellings such as semi-detached properties, apartments, and 'other' dwellings.
-This compares to Sydney metropolitan areas where 39.8% of dwellings were houses and 60.3% were other dwellings.
-Home ownership in Sans Souci-Ramsgate was at 39.9%, with the remaining dwellings either mortgaged (30.0%) or rented (30.1%).
-The median monthly mortgage repayment in the area, as of June 2021, was $2,600, exceeding the Sydney metropolitan average of $2,383.
-The median weekly rent figure for Sans Souci-Ramsgate was recorded at $500 in March 2021, compared to the Sydney metropolitan average of $480.
-Nationally, mortgage repayments in Sans Souci-Ramsgate were significantly higher than the Australian average of $1,863 as of June 2021, while rents were substantially above the national figure of $375 recorded in March 2021.
+Dwelling structure in Sans Souci - Ramsgate, as per the latest Census, consisted of 42.7% houses and 57.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 39.8% houses and 60.3% other dwellings.
+Home ownership in Sans Souci - Ramsgate stood at 39.9%, with mortgaged dwellings at 30.0% and rented ones at 30.1%.
+The median monthly mortgage repayment was $2,600, higher than Sydney metro's average of $2,383.
+Median weekly rent in the area was $500, compared to Sydney metro's $480.
+Nationally, Sans Souci - Ramsgate's mortgage repayments were significantly higher at $2,600 versus Australia's average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing